• Skip to primary navigation

 Using any Arduino as a USB to TTL Adapter is very easy.
 Just need to connect the reset pin with grnd pin to bypass the ATmega chip.
 The Rx and Tx pins can then be used as a normal USB to TTL Adapter.
 Below are some pictures:

-Tags: arduino, mega, ttl, usb
+Tags: adapter, arduino, mega, ttl, usb

 Categories: Hardware